Get an instant roof estimate online — no sales call, no waiting.Try the instant roof estimator

 Reviewed by Joe Dvorak, owner

 Modex installs all five mainstream siding lines on Twin Cities homes — vinyl, LP SmartSide, James Hardie, EDCO steel, and architectural panel.
-We're a James Hardie Preferred Contractor and an LP SmartSide Certified Contractor, and we install vinyl on request when it's the right call for the home.
+We're a James Hardie Preferred Contractor and an LP SmartSide Preferred Contractor, and we install vinyl on request when it's the right call for the home.
 No stake in which one you pick — only in the right recommendation for your elevations, your timeline, and your neighborhood comps.
 Decades of Minneapolis-metro exterior work behind the call.
 Updated May 2026.